oemilk/ilovepooq/README.md

 ## Material design

-This project uses a [material desing] for presenting list and grid UI.<br />
+This project uses a [material design] for presenting list and grid UI.<br />

 ```material_design
 dependencies {